 Monthly Clinics

-Day Before: Trap Preparation
+Day Before: Trapping

-The night before the clinic our volunteer trappers trap at colonies where caretakers have enlisted our help.
-Colonies range in size from 5 cats to 60 cats.
-Food is put in the back of humane traps and hungry cats will go in for it.We trap as many cats from the colony as possible that evening and bring then back to our clinic for the night to rest up for surgery the following day.
+The night before the clinic, our volunteer trappers trap at colonies where caretakers have enlisted our help.
+Colonies range in size from just a few to more than 60 cats.
+Food is placed in the back of humane traps to entice hungry cats.
+We trap as many cats from the colony as possible that evening and bring then back to our clinic for the night to rest up for surgery the following day.

 How do we keep track of all these cats?
 Watch the video above to find out!